AguaClara/Filter_Constriction/Reports_Tutorials/Report2/Report1_edit.md

 # Filter Constrictions, Spring 2018 Team
 #### Thomas Bradford, Jacqueline Dokko, Jonathan Harris
-#### March 9, 2018
+#### April 20, 2018

 <div class="alert alert-block alert-danger">
 Please do not delete my comments.
 On the next submission I will use them to see if the issues were addressed and then I will delete them.
 If you disagree with a comment, just add your own underneath it.
 Also in the future, denote which report I should grade since there are two similarly named reports.
 </div>

-## Abstract
+## Abstract (first draft done)

-The Spring 2018 Filter Constrictions subteam is working to improve the model of floc deposition at a flow constriction.
-Specifically, the apparatus mimics clay-sand interactions at constrictions between a filter's sand particles.
-The current apparatus is comprised of an acrylic flow cell using a wire as a flow constrictor.
-The Spring 2018 team aims to adjust this design by altering its internal components and its geometry; the team also plans to better control the system flow.
-After these changes to the apparatus and schematic, the flow cell will more accurately represent floc behavior in AguaClara's stacked rapid sand filters. **The team will then run experiments__**
+The Spring 2018 Filter Constrictions subteam developed and tested an apparatus to mimic floc behavior at constrictions between a filter’s sand particles.
+The Fall 2017 team developed an apparatus including an acrylic flow cell that contained a wire to constrict flow.
+Spring 2018 members fabricated three alternative flow cells: the first contained two bent wires; the second contained sand to form multiple constrictions; the third contained a channel cut out of silicone.
+To better control the system’s flow, members added a needle valve and an adjustable metal arm to the apparatus.
+The subteam then recorded and analyzed videos of floc accumulation in the new apparatus.

 <div class="alert alert-block alert-danger">
 Change "has worked" to "is working" in the first sentence to match with the sentence "the team aims to adjust" - Consistent verbs